elix/rfcs/proposals/0000-content-mixins.md

 ## ContentItemsMixin

-Mixin which maps content semantics (elements) to list item semantics.
+Mixin which maps content semantics to list item semantics.
 Items differ from element contents in several ways:

 * They are often referenced via index.
 * They may have a selection state.
 * It's common to do work to initialize the appearance or state of a new item.
+* Text nodes (which are often whitespace) are ignored.
 * Invisible child elements are filtered out and not counted as items.
   Instances of invisible `Node` subclasses such as `Comment` and `ProcessingInstruction` are filtered out, as are invisible auxiliary elements